Stability, Defensibility, and Trust Across Market Cycles

 Procurement becomes stricter

-Enterprises, hospitals, universities, nonprofits, and governments require independent verification.
+Enterprises, hospitals, universities, nonprofits, and governments require independent verification against a recognized forensic standard.

 ATIC is built for this world.